By Michelle Herbst

 Whatever your choice may be, listening, reading, or attending a financial seminar, educate yourself and have a more active hand in what happens with your money.

 There is a lot you can do to improve your financial health and to help you reach your financial resolution goals.
 It is about taking the first steps and the new year is the best time to get started!
-To discuss your financial future with a “Fee-Only” Fiduciary financial advisor, contact us at 631.218.0077 or at info@rwroge.com, to schedule a complimentary consultation.
+To discuss your financial future with a “Fee-Only” Fiduciary financial advisor, contact us at 631.218.0077 to schedule a complimentary consultation.

 © Copyright 2019 R. W. Rogé & Company, Inc. All Rights reserved.